Kschang knows a fair amount about frauds, scams, Ponzi schemes, pyramid schemes, and multi-level marketing.

 A good upline will allow you to shadow him for a few days to see how he does business and is willing to answer questions on how long he has been at this, how much he has made from sales, and so on.
 Honesty is important.
 If you're being recruited by someone who's only been at it for three weeks and has yet to make a sale, then you're dealing with a scammer.

 The ethical way of recruiting is to only recruit an existing customer.
 If someone presents the business immediately out of the blue as a "money-making opportunity" and barely mentions the product, he's doing it wrong (see #3 above) and is not behaving ethically.

 Your upline should be a mentor out to teach and inspire sales and must be ethical and honest.
 Treat him like a boss.
 If the boss lies and cheats, leave.

 5. Are You an "Easy Mark"?

-Furthermore, a "team" of easy marks often devolves into a personality cult, where the upline becomes a cult leader indoctrinating all downlines, and the desperate are eager to embrace a cult, because they need to follow a leader, having a E-quadrant ("Employee") personality (according to Robert Kiyosaki in the Cashflow Quadrant).
+Furthermore, a "team" of easy marks often devolves into a personality cult, where the upline becomes a cult leader indoctrinating all downlines, and the desperate are eager to embrace a cult because they need to follow a leader, having an E-quadrant ("Employee") personality (according to Robert Kiyosaki in the Cashflow Quadrant).
 This often leads to problems if the leader is not completely ethical.
 Like attracts like: these desperate people simply recruit more desperate people, none of whom actually know how to sell, and the team and its leader just go on recruiting more desperate people.
-This degeneration essentially turns an MLM into a pyramid scheme, with little if any sales.
+This degeneration essentially turns an MLM into a pyramid scheme with little, if any, sales.